 As alluded in the introduction, today's urban transit systems suffer many well-known shortcomings.
-Taking taxis as an example, Fig. 1 shows the number of on-road taxis in 3 days from 03/04/2014 - 03/06/2014 for each 5-minutes time interval in Shenzhen, which indicates on average more than 60% of taxis are idle over time.
+Taking taxis as an example, Fig. 1 shows that on average more than 60% of taxis are idle over time.
 Now imagine a (perhaps not-so-distant) future where we live in a smart city with autonomous vehicles or "self-driving" cars.
 How would the transport systems, both public and private, be designed in such a smart city?
 What transport services would be needed or plausible?
 Our envisaged SCCS is a bold attempt to re-imagine and re-design transport for future smart cities by fusing information technologies with AVs to offer a new kind of mobility-as-a-service that targets more specifically daily commuting needs for most (if not all) users in cities and metro areas (urban and suburban).
-As shown in Fig.3, in SCCS, each AV is controlled by (centralized) dispatch servers residing in the cloud.
+Similar to today's (mobile-app-based) ride-hailing services, each AV is controlled by (centralized) dispatch servers residing in the cloud.
 Once a passenger requests a trip, the cloud servers will arrange an AV to pick up and send the passenger to the destination.
 When a trip demand is completed, the vehicle can be re-used for other passengers.
-In this paper, we introduce the SCCS implemented with centralized servers, and in our future work, we will study the implementation of SCCS with decentralized cloud computing system.
-Our proposed SCCS can also benefit public transportation system with high-capacity AVs, e.g., autonomous buses.
-To integrate public transportation in SCCS, the high-capacity AVs can be assigned to pick up a group of passengers who can share the trips along the way.
 Employing giant pools of shared AVs of varying sizes, SCCS aims to provide users with a fast, convenient, and low cost transport service to meet their daily commuting needs.
-The scale and the resulting abilities to maximize system efficiencies via shared AVs differentiate our envisaged SCCS from today's ridehailing services, which are designed primarily to serve ad hoc trips.
+The scale and the resulting abilities to maximize system efficiencies via shared AVs differentiate our envisaged SCCS from today's ride-hailing services, which are designed primarily to serve ad hoc trips.
+In other words, the AVs in SCCS cannot be replaced by the vehicles with drivers like taxis and Uber cars.
+One key difference between AVs and taxis or Uber cars is that each taxi or Uber car with a driver is maximizing its own gain, and each taxi/Uber car acts as a selfish player without caring much on the global gain in terms of transit system efficiency. etc. While with AVs, SCCS system can be designed to maximize a global system efficiency.